 Adequate Irrigation

-Provide adequate water to trees and shrubs, especially during dry seasons or drought conditions.
-Ensuring proper irrigation systems are in place will support healthy growth without waterlogging the area.
+Providing adequate water to trees and shrubs, especially during dry seasons or drought conditions, will support healthy growth.
+Having a proper irrigation system in place can do this without the risk of waterlogging.

 Mulching and Fertilization

-Apply mulch around trees and shrubs to retain moisture, regulate soil temperature, and reduce weed growth.
-Additionally, use fertilizers as needed to provide essential nutrients for optimal growth.
-Be sure to not apply too much mulch, as over-mulching (more than two to three mulchings per year) can smother plants.
+Applying mulch around trees and shrubs will help regulate soil temperature, reduce weed growth, and retain moisture in the plants.
+Additionally, using fertilizers as needed will provide essential nutrients, promoting growth.
+Be sure not to apply too much mulch, as over-mulching (more than two to three mulchings per year) can smother plants.

 Integrated Pest Management (IPM)